scalawithcats/scala-with-cats/src/pages/case-studies/validation/sketch.md

 associate useful error messages with a check failure.
 The output of a check could be either the value being checked, if it passed the check, or some kind of error message.
-We can abstactly represent this as a value in a context, where the context is the possibility of an error message as shown in Figure [@fig:validation:result].
+We can abstractly represent this as a value in a context, where the context is the possibility of an error message as shown in Figure [@fig:validation:result].